Insurance Solutions | Georgina | 19 October 2018

 What unifies these disruptors is the use of technology as a key success factor.

 Identifying the disruptor

 - The Insuretech disruptor will target the lower tier customers which are either unprofitable to service or fall beneath your product performance level.
 Concentrate your market research there.

 - The disruptor will employ new technologies.
 Constantly analyse technological developments, even those which appear irrelevant or are utilised outside of your marketplace.
-As a technology specialist, Business Agility are familiar with requests from disruptors and established businesses alike to consult on technological trends, technical breakthroughs and most importantly, how they can be successfully employed.
+As a technology specialist, Endava are familiar with requests from disruptors and established businesses alike to consult on technological trends, technical breakthroughs and most importantly, how they can be successfully employed.

 - Watch all new Fintech entrants carefully, even those which appear inconsequential or those which target customers you consider unprofitable.
 Business intelligence is crucial here.

 These are the big questions; is it possible for established players to disrupt the disruptor?
 How can Agile Bridge from Endava bring an invaluable competitive edge?